Medical Negligence During Childbirth, Labor, & Pregnancy

 You must also file an affidavit of merit signed by a qualified healthcare professional.
 This professional must be licensed and practicing in the same field as the defendant healthcare provider.
 In this affidavit of merit, the healthcare professional must establish four things:

 - Define the accepted medical standard of care

 - Their medical opinion that the defendant violated this standard of care

 - Actions the defendant could have taken to avoid the violation

 - How the violation caused your injuries

 Any reputable birth injury law firm will be able to contact a qualified medical professional on your behalf.

 Cap On Damages

 Michigan is one of many states to have a maximum cap set for the amount of financial compensation you can recover in a medical malpractice lawsuit.
-Non-economic damages are capped at an excess of $440,000.
-In cases that involve permanent paralysis because of a brain or spinal cord injury, or permanent cognitive development problems, this cap is in excess of $790,000.
+Non-economic damages are capped at a maximum of $440,000.
+In cases that involve permanent paralysis because of a brain or spinal cord injury, or permanent cognitive development problems, this cap is set at $790,000.